- Fast, Reliable Data

 - Create purchase orders directly

 Jungle Scout comes with an all-in-one keyword research tool to help you get the best results, generate keyword ideas, and start planning your sales.
+They’ve also made great vidoes on keyword research.

 The app shows you what customers are looking for when they look up a specific keyword.
 In other words, you get to see precisely how customers look up the items they want to buy and optimise your listings accordingly.